Municipal Excellence Awards

 Announcement of the Winners

-All winning applicants will be notified in late August 2019.
+All winning applicants will be notified in late August 2020.
 The winners will be featured in a future issue of Texas Town and City magazine.
-In addition, the winners will be recognized at the 2019 TML Annual Conference to be held on October 9 to 11 in San Antonio.
+In addition, the winners will be recognized at the 2020 TML Annual Conference to be held October 14-16 in Grapevine.